AslauAlexandru/Week-1-Headstarter-Accelerator-Project-1-Customer-Churn-Prediction-with-Machine-Learning/README.md

 - **optional to use**: **Decision Tree** and **Naive Bays**

 ## Web app via API (optional)
-You can find web app via API code in [*main_api.py*](https://github.com/AslauAlexandru/Week-1-Headstarter-Accelerator-Project-1-Customer-Churn-Prediction-with-Machine-Learning/blob/main/main_api.py) and other code with flask.
+You can find web app via API code in [*main_api.py*](https://github.com/AslauAlexandru/Week-1-Headstarter-Accelerator-Project-1-Customer-Churn-Prediction-with-Machine-Learning/blob/main/main_api.py) and other code with ```python app = FastAPI()```.
 You can try this code, but replace with your URL:
 ```python
 # You can try in google colab or jupyter notebook or other environment